jordansissel/sysadvent/2011/15/article.md

                               };

             inputs =>        { "/var/cfengine/inputs/cfengine_stdlib.cf" };
     }

 ## Get the Right Packages

-With that order framed above, let's make sure we have all the necessary packages.
+With that order given above, let's start by ensuring we have all the necessary packages.
 We will use the "yum" `package_method` since we are using a Red Hat derivative.